major/major.io/content/posts/2016-04-22-lessons-learned-four-years-colocation-hosting.md

 Seriously - **buy quality parts**.
 That doesn't mean you need to go buy the newest server available from a well-known manufacturer, but you do need to find reliable parts in a new or used server.

 I've built my environment entirely with [Supermicro][3] servers.
 The [X9SCi-LN4F][4] servers have been extremely reliable.
 My first two came brand new from [Silicon Mechanics][5] and I'm a big fan of their products.
-Look at their [Rackform R.133][6] for something very similar to what I have.
+Look at their Rackform R.133 for something very similar to what I have.

 My last three have all come from [Mr. Rackables][7] (an eBay seller).
 They're used X9SCi-LN4F servers, but they're all in good condition.
 I couldn't beat the price for those servers, either.